fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angularjs-in-fusiontime.md

 ## Installation

-Since FusionTime is distributed along with FusionCharts Suite, download the FusionCharts package to get access to FusionTime and other charts of the FusionCharts Suite.
+Since FusionTime is distributed along with FusionCharts Suite, download/install the FusionCharts package to get access to FusionTime and other charts of the FusionCharts Suite.

-To render time-series charts in Angularjs, do the following:

-* Install v5.0.0 or later versions of `angularjs-fusioncharts`.
-* [Download](https://www.fusioncharts.com/download/fusiontime) and install v13.3.3-sr.1 or later versions of FusionCharts.
-This package contains the required files for time-series charts.
-So, in order to render time-series charts, you have to install FusionCharts Suite.

 To install follow any of the methods below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>